-Zebras are primarily surface dwelling fish that favor moving waters.
+Zebras are primarily surface-dwelling fish that favor moving waters.
 Technically considered a cold-water fish, this fish prefers water in the 64 to 75 F range.
 However, they will adapt to a wide range of water conditions.
-With the advent of commercial breeding, this species has become less robust than species in the wild.
 If water temperatures are kept too low, they tend to become more susceptible to disease.

 Zebras are extremely active, and although they have a preference for the upper levels of the aquarium, they will move throughout the entire tank.
-Provide them with diffuse lighting and an open swimming space, together with vegetation around the periphery of the habitat.
-A darker substrate will help showcase the color of these fish and gives the habitat a more natural feel.
+Provide them with diffuse lighting and an open swimming space with vegetation around the periphery of the habitat.
+A darker color substrate will help showcase the color of these fish and gives the habitat a more natural feel.

 Zebra danios are ideal for beginners as they are prolific breeders, and interestingly, mated pairs remain together for life and rarely spawn with others, even if a mate dies.
 The best way to obtain a mating pair is to start with a school of a half dozen or more young zebras and allow them to choose mates.

-Set up the breeding tank with shallow water, approximately six inches deep.
-Furnish the tank with fine-leafed plants or a spawning grid on the bottom.
+Set up a separate breeding tank with shallow water, approximately six inches deep.
+Furnish the tank with fine-leafed plants.
 Course gravel works well as the eggs will fall between the gravel pieces and will be protected from the adult fish, which will readily eat their own eggs.

-Spawning requires temperatures of up to 78 F and can be triggered by raising the water a couple of degrees near dawn when spawning normally occurs.
+Spawning requires temperatures of up to 78 F and can be triggered by raising the water a few degrees near dawn when spawning normally occurs.
 About 300 to 500 eggs will be scattered across the bottom and on the plants.
-Remove breeders after spawning, as they will consume the young.
+Remove breeders after spawning, as they will also consume the young as they hatch.

 More Pet Fish Breeds and Further Research

-If zebra danios appeal to you, and you are interested in some compatible fish for your aquarium, read up on:
+If zebra danios appeal to you, and you are interested in some similar fish for your aquarium, check out: